How to start a partnership business with the legal framework?

 Commission/brokerage exceeding Rs.15000 in aggregate is covered under TDS @ the rate f 5 %.

 Deduction – TDS should be deducted on payment in case of salary income and payment or credit in case of payment of other income listed above.
 The deduction is to be made on the same date of payment or credit.

-Payment – Payment of TDS should be made to Govt account on or before 7 th day of the following month and for March month the due date is 30th April.
+Payment – Payment of TDS should be made to Govt account on or before the 7th day of the following month and for March month the due date is the 30th of April.

 Filing of TDS returns: Quarterly returns need to be filed for each quarter within the end of the month following each quarter, and for the Month of March it is within the end of May month.